MrAlexSee/sopang/README.md

 ## Basic information

 This software is called **SOPanG** (Shift-Or for Pan-Genome).
 It can be used for matching patterns in elastic-degenerate (ED) text (simplified pan-genome model).
+Authors for the current release version: Aleksander Cisłak, Szymon Grabowski.
-Authors: Aleksander Cisłak, Szymon Grabowski, Jan Holub.
+Authors of the SOPanG algorithm: Aleksander Cisłak, Szymon Grabowski, Jan Holub.

 Published as an applications note entitled *SOPanG: online text searching over a pan-genome* (Cisłak, Grabowski, Holub), Bioinformatics, Vol. 34, Issue 24, 12/2018, pp. 4290-4292.
 DOI link: https://doi.org/10.1093/bioinformatics/bty506.